unjs/ohash/README.md

 ## `diff(obj1, obj2)`

-Compare two objects with nested [serialization](#serializeinput-options).
+Compares two objects with nested [serialization](#serializeinput).
 Returns an array of changes.

 The returned value is an array of diff entries with `$key`, `$hash`, `$value`, and `$props`.
 When logging, a string version of the changelog is displayed.